sap-tutorials/sap-build-process-automation/tutorials/spa-create-automation/spa-create-automation.md

 3. To get the **Excel Cloud Link**:

     -  In the Automation Details search for the activity **Excel Cloud Link**,
-    -  Drag and drop the activity into the canvas,
+    -  Drag and drop the activity into the canvas.

     ![001](011.png)